dinhtrungndt/TodoApp_AndroidStudio_FireBase/README.md

-# TodoApp 📝
-# This is software that notes daily activities
+# This is software that notes daily activities 📝👨🏻‍🏫

-# General introduction to the app:
+# General introduction to the app: 📱
 ![mp4](https://github.com/dinhtrungndt/TodoApp/assets/127390593/c6df5eab-e226-4fdb-921a-eedbd577a51d)

 # Login: